-Fans stand for first time since 1994
+Safe standing used for first time

-Chelsea v Liverpool: Fans stand at Stamford Bridge for first time since 1994
+Chelsea v Liverpool: Safe standing used for first time in Premier League

 Last updated on .From the section Premier League

-Stamford Bridge has become the first English top-flight stadium to host standing fans in almost 30 years when Chelsea faced Liverpool on Sunday.
+Stamford Bridge has become the first English Premier League stadium to use safe standing, 27 years after standing was banned in the top flight.

+Home and away fans used the new safe-standing areas in Sunday's game between Chelsea and Liverpool.

 Chelsea are one of five clubs who were approved to trial safe-standing areas during the second half of this season.

-It is the first time fans have stood at a game since laws came into force in 1994 stipulating stadiums in England's top two tiers must be all-seater.
+Laws came into force in 1994 stipulating stadiums in England's top two tiers must be all-seater.

+Fulham were given brief dispensation to have standing on Craven Cottage's old terraces when they were promoted to the Premier League in 2001.

 More than 12,000 safe-standing spaces have been created at Stamford Bridge.